How to Apply for Subsidized Housing

 Other housing authorities in Washington and across the country may also have open waiting lists for subsidized housing.
 You can view a list of these openings on the Affordable Housing Online website.

-All KCHA management offices can take your application, both in person and by mail.
-The days and hours that offices are open vary; so call ahead to confirm.
 KCHA uses its own resources to obtain credit and criminal history checks.
 We verify information at no cost to the applicant household.
 KCHA does not accept comprehensive reusable tenant screening reports prepared by a consumer reporting agency at the direction of the prospective tenant/household for use in the screening process.
-You may also mail your application to:

-KCHA will add you to your chosen waiting lists after it verifies and processes your application.
+KCHA will add you to your chosen waiting list after we verify and process your application.

 We will contact you by mail when your name nears the top of a waiting list.
 You will need to provide updated household information (such as income, family composition) at that time.
 You will also have to submit information for background and credit history checks.
 If you pass the screening process, KCHA will then contact you when a home with the number of bedrooms you need opens up.